fix bar

 • Documentary

-• Importance of community, Immigrant experience, Role of Religion – virtue or hypocrisy
+• Power of the past, Importance of community, Immigrant experience, Injustice

 • Limited availability